 How does cataract surgery work?

-In the traditional cataract surgery procedure, a blade was used to manually make incisions into the eye.
+In the traditional cataract surgery procedure, a doctor used a blade to make incisions manually.
 Many Houston cataract surgeons still use this method.
 But one of the keys to answering the question of whether or not cataract surgery is safe lies within today’s new cataract surgery procedure.

 After the cataract is removed, a lens implant is inserted into your eye and the wound is sealed.
 Once this is done, all that’s left for you to do is to go home and enjoy your cataract-free vision!
-Patients should be able to return to normal activity within a few days or less, but are given postoperative drops to help with any inflammation or infection that may occur.
+Most patients return to normal activity within a few days or less.
+Patients also receive postoperative drops to help with any inflammation or infection that may occur.

 Is cataract surgery painful?

-Cataract surgery is not regarded as a painful procedure.
-Local anesthesia (typically a mild sedative for relaxation) paired with the precision of computer-controlled lasers make it possible for patients to feel little to no discomfort during the procedure.
+During cataract surgery, local anesthesia (typically a mild sedative for relaxation) paired with the precision of computer-controlled lasers.
+These tools make it possible for patients to feel little to no discomfort during a cataract procedure.

 Is cataract surgery safe?

 Yes!
-Cataract surgery is an extremely safe procedure that can improve both vision and quality of life.
-The results of several studies underscore these conclusion.
+Cataract surgery is an extremely safe procedure that can improve both your vision and your quality of life.
+The results of several studies underscore these conclusions.

 - The American Academy of Ophthalmology reports that patients over the age of 65 (and up 90 years old!) have received cataract surgery with excellent success rates.